-In 2020-2021, Engebretson will appear for the first time as Gilda (Rigoletto) for Deutsche Oper Berlin, return to the Royal Opera House Covent Garden in her first new production in London, and tour with Antonio Pappano and the orchestra of Accademia Nazionale di Santa Cecilia as the soprano soloist in Mahler's Fourth Symphony.
-Other role debuts will include appearences in Le nozze di Figaro as both Susanna (Oper Frankfurt) and Cherubino (Staatstheater Wiesbaden).
-Further engagements in her home state of Hessen will include Violetta (La traviata), Saffi (Der Zigeunerbaron), and Gilda (Rigoletto) for Staatstheater Wiesbaden and Sophie (Werther) for Oper Frankfurt.
+In 2020-2021, Engebretson will appear for the first time in Le nozze di Figaro as both Susanna (Oper Frankfurt) and Cherubino (Staatstheater Wiesbaden).
+Further engagements in her home state of Hessen will include bringing her acclaimed interpretation of Sophie (Werther) to Oper Frankfurt.
+Season cancellations due to COVID-19 included a role debut for Deutsche Oper Berlin as Gilda (Rigoletto), a return to the Royal Opera House Covent Garden in her first new production in London and a tour with Antonio Pappano and the orchestra of Accademia Nazionale di Santa Cecilia as the soprano soloist in Mahler's Fourth Symphony, Susanna (Le nozze di Figaro) for Oper Frankfurt, and the roles of Violetta (La traviata), Saffi (Der Zigeunerbaron), and Gilda (Rigoletto) for Staatstheater Wiesbaden.

 Engebretson's 17-18 season marked her first season as a freelance artist and saw her debut with The Bolshoi Theatre as Alcina, her debut with Deutsche Oper Berlin (Königin der Nacht), her Chinese debut in Beethoven's Ninth Symphony in Xi'an, and returns to Staatsoper Wiesbaden (Fiordiligi, Donna Elvira, Musetta, Oscar, and Götterdämmerung's Woglinde) and the Dresdener Philharmoniker.
 Other engagements included voice/violin recitals with frequent collaborator, pianist and conductor Killian Farrell.